 5. Personal Info Control

 Many individuals seek medical advice from search engines.
 Some people are sensitive about this topic, and they would not welcome personal information being revealed.
 Google, for example, might use your search to target you with specific drugs linked to what you were looking for.

 DuckDuckGo opposes this.
-They even demonstrate their opposition to this by contributing money to groups that work to improve the internet for everyone.
+They even demonstrate their opposition to this by contributing money to groups that work to improve the Internet for everyone.

 With the advancement of technology, the concept of privacy seemed to have vanished in a world of telephones and cameras.
-People are most susceptible on the internet, where we enter our credit card information while making an online purchase or save our passwords on our laptops.
+People are most susceptible to the internet, where we enter our credit card information while making an online purchase or save our passwords on our laptops.

-Everything is now accessible via the internet: bank accounts, work, personal information, and so on.
+Everything is now accessible via the Internet: bank accounts, work, personal information, and so on.
 The entire idea of DuckDuckGo is to provide a safer and more secure browser that safeguards customers from large corporations trying to steal and sell their personal information.
 DuckDuckGo is superior in this regard since it strives to keep its users secure.

 7. No Ecosystem

 Over the years, Google has acquired a large number of businesses.
 As a result, they frequently promote their own websites as top results.
 For example, instead of Yelp, they have Google Places and Google Products instead of Amazon.
 Google is essentially attempting to conquer the globe and will display its items first, regardless of whether or not others rank higher.

 In this way, they’ve created an ecology in which they recycle their own sites throughout the web more than sites with better rankings.
 Some argue that you should avoid investing in the Google ecosystem.
 As we are reading about DuckDuckGo vs Google, DuckDuckGo isn’t interested in creating an ecosystem.
 Their objective is to put the user and their requirements first.